pbs/springroll-tiny-application/README.md

 These are, in short, the core set of events that the container can emit to the application.
 After instantiating the application, you can then proceed to write the game however you want, but the expectation is that the hooks provide do something meaningful.

+## Examples
+There is an example integration included with the project.
+A container set-up is in `index.html`, and a corresponding "game" can be found in `frame.html`.

 Good luck!